clabe45/kaz/README.md

 # Hold

-Hold is a minimalistic local storage cli.
-You can easily store binary and text items and retrieve them later.
+This cli lets you easily store binary and text items and retrieve them later.

 ## Installation